ArnovanHilten/GenNet/README.md

 All rows together describe all the connections in the network.
 Each layer should be described by a column layer#_node and a column layer#_name with # denoting the number.

-Tip: check the examples folder for more examples.
+Tip: Chech the topology files in the examples folder.

 ### Running GenNet